-Ella Jennings, former Student Executive Committee chair and CPD learning champion gives her top tips on keeping a CPD portfolio.
+Ella Jennings, former Student Executive Committee chair and CPD learning champion shares her tips on keeping a CPD portfolio

 It's coming up to summer term and with that in mind, final year students will be thinking about applying for interviews if they haven't already applied for jobs.